1989 Polish prison riots: Riots

 When Teleexpress and Polish Radio informed that the amnesty did not include recidivists, furious prisoners began fighting the wardens.
-In Goleniow and Czarne riots have broken out, with unknown number of victims (later on it turned out that in Czarne, 6 people died, and 30 were wounded.
+In Goleniow and Czarne riots have broken out, with an unknown number of victims (later on it turned out that in Czarne, 6 people died, and 30 were wounded.
 In Goleniow, a prisoner accused of cooperation with authorities was set on fire and died, while in Czarne, wardens opened fire on inmates who tried to take control of the gate.

-In Nowogard, the prison warden prevented the prisoners from watching the prison's television, but they got the information from their own, clandestine radio sets.
+In Nowogard, the prison wardens prevented the prisoners from watching the prison's television, but they got the information from their own, clandestine radio sets.
 Orzech demanded to talk to the warden.
 During the conversation, he threatened to blow up prison’s furnace room, which was serviced by the inmates.
-The manager, Stanislaw Grzywacz, gave up and agreed to Orzech’s demand to organize a meeting of prisoners.
+The manager, Stanisław Grzywacz, gave up and agreed to Orzech’s demand to organize a meeting of prisoners.
 At the same time, Grzywacz ordered all prisoners out of the furnace room and replaced them with wardens.
-During the prisoner meeting, those present discussed two options - those of active and passive resistance.
-Around 40%, including Orzech, supported active riot, and it was decided to follow the majority who favored the passive resistance.
+During the prisoner meeting, those present discussed two options of active and passive resistance.
+Around 40%, including Orzech, supported an active riot, and it was decided to follow the majority who favored passive resistance.
 The inmantes would refuse to go out for their everyday walks, and every hour, they would make noise, hitting their pots against bars in windows.

-On next day, December 8, Nowogard inmates listened to morning news on the radio, finding out that riots had broken in other prisons.
+On the next day, 8 December, Nowogard inmates listened to the morning news on the radio, finding out that riots had broken in other prisons.
 When the news was brought to Orzech, he immediately went to see manager Grzywacz, telling him: “In five minutes, we will burn your prison to the ground”.
 Soon afterwards, Orzech, while returning to his cell, threw a chair at a window, breaking it and yelling: “We are going down”, which was understood as a call for action.

-Within a few minutes, whole prison descended into chaos.
+Within a few minutes, the whole prison descended into chaos.
 Wardens ran away in panic, locking all doors and gates behind.
-Heaviest skirmishers took place in Pavilion IV, where Orzech was kept.
-It was him, who, according to many witnesses, gave order to set fire to the buildings, and also to evacuate the sick prisoners from the hospital located there.
-On December 10, riots took place on an even larger scale.
+The heaviest skirmishes took place in Pavilion IV, where Orzech was held.
+It was him, who, according to many witnesses, gave the order to set fire to the buildings, and also to evacuate the sick prisoners from the hospital located there.
+On 10 December, riots took place on an even larger scale.
 Inmates threw bricks and burning rags, while wardens used tear gas.
 Then the prisoners got to the cafeteria, from where they took several hundred jars of goulash and bars of chocolate.
 On the same day, a unit of ZOMO arrived at prison gate, under Jerzy Stańczyk, who would later become chief of Polish police (1995–1997).
 Stanczyk and “Orzech” met each other at the gate of the prison.
 The meeting was short, as Stanczyk pointed to a row of armed ZOMO agents, and threatened the use of military and firearms.
 In response, “Orzech” nodded and left; the prisoners soon surrendered.